-Before we started building productivity and project management software for creative agencies, we ran a small ad agency in Denver, CO, for 12 years.
-During that time, I made my fair share of mistakes (and I will probably continue to do so), but one thing I can't stand is making the same mistake twice.
+Before we started building productivity, project management, venue management and event management software for creative agencies, we ran a small ad agency in Denver, CO, for 12 years.
+During that time, I made my fair share of mistakes (and I will probably continue to do so), but one thing I can’t stand is making the same mistake twice.
 So to save everyone lots of pain and frustration and so you can learn from my mistakes, here are the four things that tick off clients the most and some pointers on how to avoid these situations.

 1. Inability to read the client’s mind

 You could call this “not meeting expectations,” but to be honest it’s a bit more than that.
 Quite often, a client has in his or her mind a picture or vivid idea of what they want in terms of design, copy, functionality, etc. The rub here is that they are not used to providing elaborate descriptions of designs, and they often don’t know how to speak about design, copy and development in the somewhat arcane terms that graphic designers, copywriters and web developers use.

 This is certainly not their fault, and it is on us to extract that information out of their heads so that we can help them realize the vision they have for their brand.
 Granted, we are not actual mind readers, and sometimes a client’s expectations can come out of left field.
 But I have discovered that, in most situations, if I would have simply asked more probing questions upfront, I would have been able to nail down their vision sooner and avoided extra rounds of revisions.